mortyran/HomePage/content/publication/journal-article/paper1/index.md

 summary: This manuscript addresses systematically exploring the functional role of SNP in the pathogenesis of asthma based on a novel method called MIMP.

 tags:
-# - Source Themes
-# - : bioinformatics
+- bioinformatics
-# - : asthma
+- asthma
-# - : ceRNA regulatory network
+- ceRNA regulatory network
-# - : pathway enrichment analysis
+- pathway enrichment analysis
-# - : SNPs
+- SNPs
 featured: false

 # links: